4 Areas Where First-Time Managers Struggle

 3. Leading Teams: Provide direction; follow up with team members.

 According to our research, 43% of first-time managers have trouble building and leading teams.

 Failed leaders tend to work in a vacuum, getting the job done but not taking time to foster relationships with their team members.

 Effective managers think more broadly — they provide direction on shared goals, make sure each person knows what’s expected of him or her, and follow-up with individuals to sustain team commitment.

 This is one of the key identity shifts that new leaders must make to succeed in their new roles.

 4. Developing Others: Take time to nurture your team’s talents.

 Failed “lone wolf” managers focus on their own growth, rather than on that of the team.
 Successful managers, however, know that taking time to develop employees benefits the whole company.

 They employ proven strategies such as:

-- Giving frequent and effective feedback to promote successful behaviors and stop ineffective ones
+- Giving frequent and effective feedback as part of the talent development process to promote successful behaviors and stop ineffective ones.